Surfsol/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is the data representation of the objects that comprise the structure and content of a document on the web.
+In this guide, we'll briefly introduce the DOM.
+We'll look at how the DOM represents an HTML or XML document in memory and how you use APIs to create web content and applications.

 2. What is an event?

+Events are "things" that happen to HTML elements, like click, move, mouseover....

 3. What is an event listener?

+An event listener is a procedure or function in a computer program that waits for an event to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard, disk I/O, network activity, or an internal timer or interrupt.
+The listener is programmed to react to an input or signal by calling the event's handler.

 4. Why would we convert a NodeList into an Array?

+so we can use js functions on it.
+Like filter, reduce..

 5. What is a component?

+Components are stand-alone, independent parts of the application which are responsible for handling only one job and don’t know about each other.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account